-The Notre Dame de Namur University Department of Public Safety aims to protect life and property by providing a safe and secure living, learning, and working environment for students, staff, faculty, and visitors.
-The Department of Public Safety works to achieve this by enforcing Notre Dame de Namur University policies, procedures, regulations, and local, state, and federal laws.
+The goal of the Notre Dame de Namur University Public Safety team is the protection of life and property by providing a safe and secure living, learning, and working environment for students, staff, faculty, and visitors.
+NDNU Public Safety works to achieve this through the enforcement of Notre Dame de Namur University policies, procedures and regulations as well as local, state and federal laws.